jb-sio/flutterCrossPlatform-Plaid/README.md

 3. Going throught step 2 will help to configure the project for this Flutter/Kotlin Plaid system.
 4. Going to the Commit "Plaid Flutter/Kotlin" you can find the 'main.dart' and 'MainActivity.kt' files.

+### Commit-C006: "pubspec.yaml fixes"

+1. Ran "flutter pub get" and got some files fixed and new files generated.